 Given that Washington, D.C. was the seat of the federal government and was the center of command for the Union Army as guided by the President, this seems a natural step, but it was not a consideration when the war began.

-Slavery had existed in Washington since the birthplace of the city in 1790 when Congress created the federal territory from lands held by slave states of Virginia and Maryland.
+Slavery existed in Washington since the birthplace of the city in 1790 when Congress created the federal territory from lands held by slave states of Virginia and Maryland.
 Because of its location, Washington became a popular center for slave trading.
-As the South began to develop as a prime market for cotton, the need for slave labor was high, so there was continuous need for more slaves, so the marketplace continued.
+As the South began to develop as a prime market for cotton, the need for slave labor was high, so there was a continuing need for more slaves.
+The marketplace continued.

 The Compromise of 1850 prohibited slave trading in the nation’s capital, but it did not emancipate any of the slaves currently working for D.C. slaveholders.

-However, over time, the sentiment of the city regarding slavery was shifting.
+However, over time, the sentiment of the city regarding slavery shifted.
 In 1800 in the black population, slaves outnumbered the free by four to one.
 By 1860, the number of free blacks actually exceeded the number of slaves three to one.

 The change came in many different forms.
 Some slave owners voluntarily released their slaves.
-In addition, an increasing number of non-slaveholding Northerners took up residence in the capital.
-However, it was still a scary world for African-Americans.
+In addition, an increasing number of Northerners who did not own slaves took up residence in the capital.
+However, it was still a scary world for African Americans.
 The burden of proof as to their status as “free” always rested on the black person.
-They were required to carry with them at all times a “certificate of freedom.”
+They were required to carry with them a “certificate of freedom.”
 And of course, no certificate protected them from those intent on capturing them and selling them as slaves.

-Those who were still enslaved feared being sold to Southern owners and thereby being separated from their families.
+Those still enslaved feared being sold to Southern owners, and being separated from their families.

 3100 Slaves Still Needed Freedom